MCP Server

 ToolDescription

-list_tasksList tasks with filters (status, assignee, priority, labels)
+tasks_listList tasks with optional filters (status, priority, assignee, free-text search)

 ToolDescription